 I earned a joint PhD in social sciences from the University of Lausanne and EHESS, Paris.

-I currently co-chair the Swiss Sociological Association’s Gender Studies Committee.
-I am a founding and board member of LABORIS, the newly established Swiss Labor Research Network.
-Since November 2023, I have been a member of the editorial board of “Nouvelles questions féministes“.
+At UNIL, I currently have a lectureship as Visiting Professor (professeure invitée).
+I co-chair the Swiss Sociological Association’s Gender Studies Committee and I am a founding and board member of LABORIS, the newly established Swiss Labor Research Network.
+Since January 2024, I have been a member of the editorial board of “Nouvelles questions féministes“.
 From 2018 to 2022, I served as a co-editor-in-chief of SJSCA (formerly known as tsantsa), the Swiss Journal of Socio-Cultural Anthropology.